 Immigrant detention: help for individuals applying for asylum on the US-Mexico border

 If you are traveling through Central America and intend to cross the United States/Mexico border, you need to know that you risk being placed in immigrant detention if you don’t have the documentation that allows you entry to the country.
-This is now a practice being used not only in the United States, but also in Mexico, Guatemala, and El Salvador.
+This is done not only in the USA, but in Mexico, Guatemala, and El Salvador.

 Finding help on both sides of the border

-If you are planning to claim asylum at the United States/Mexico border or are already there, the Refugee Center Online has collected resources to guide you to safety and to navigate the United States immigration system.
+If you are planning to claim asylum at the United States/Mexico border or are already there, there are resources to guide you to safety and to navigate the United States immigration system.

 Were you a victim of a crime that happened in the United States?
 Did you help law enforcement?
 Were you hurt because of the crime?
 A U-Visa lets victims of certain crimes, who meet certain requirements, stay in the United States.

 The Florence Immigrant Rights Project has collected documents to help you defend your case.
 Materials include documents that are general resources, for after you are released from detention, fighting your deportation in front of an immigration judge, and appealing your case.

 What information do I need when I apply for asylum?